bioinf/Sibelia/USAGE.md

 change this behaviour, see section "Minimum block size".

-You also may be interested in blocks that occur exactly once in each input sequence, such blocks are used as input for MGRA algorithm, for example.
+You also may be interested in blocks that occur exactly once in each input sequence, such blocks are used as input for MGRA algorithm [2], for example.
 To get such output use option "-a":

 	Sibelia -s loose -a Helicobacter_pylori.fasta